 The SS3 cannot cover ISSS fees.
 A companion SS2 document would need to be processed to cover those fees.
 SS2 documents are currently still created in *DEFINE.
 When processing an SS2 on a sponsored project, the processor must mark the “Duties Required” question as “Y” for Yes.
 Tax will be applied.

 To create an employment-related SS2 on sponsored funds to cover the ISSS fee:

 To create an AR code that covers the ISSS fee:

 For questions about this procedure, please contact the Office of Accounting Special Billing section at email@example.com.

-The United States Office of Management and Budget (OMB) states in circular A-21, “However, tuition remission and other forms of compensation paid as, or in lieu of, wages to students performing necessary work are allowable provided that…the tuition or other payments are reasonable compensation for the work performed and are conditioned explicitly upon the performance of necessary work.”
+The United States Office of Management and Budget (OMB) states in 2 CFR 200, “However, tuition remission and other forms of compensation paid as, or in lieu of, wages to students performing necessary work are allowable provided that…the tuition or other payments are reasonable compensation for the work performed and are conditioned explicitly upon the performance of necessary work.”
 This is the fourth of five stated conditions for allowability of tuition remission paid by a federal sponsor.
-This section of A-21, J.45, continues on stating that, “Charges for tuition remission and other forms of compensation paid to students as, or in lieu of, salaries and wages shall be subject to the reporting requirements stipulated in Section J.10.”
-A-21 Section J.10 outlines the requirement for effort reporting by sponsored educational institutions.
+2 CFR 200.466 Scholarships and student aid costs continues on stating that, “Charges for tuition remission and other forms of compensation paid to students as, or in lieu of, salaries and wages shall be subject to the reporting requirements in § 200.430 Compensation—personal services.

 Principal Investigators, when you certify effort for your students which was compensated with tuition remission in lieu of salary, or as salary, you are certifying that the student performed duties that are necessary to the sponsored project as a condition of earning their compensation.